open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 2. The explicit buckets defined through the View API during SDK initialization.
 3. The default buckets provided by the SDK.

-Here’s how the SDK determines which explicit buckets to use:
+Here's how the SDK determines which explicit buckets to use:

 1. **View API**: If custom buckets are defined via the View API, these take precedence over any buckets provided by the Advice API or SDK defaults.